Perfect 10-Day Northern Lights Winter Vacation Package to Iceland with Glacier Ice Caving

 You could also visit one of the city’s best museums to learn about Icelandic art or history.
 The Einar Jonsson Museum and Sculpture Garden is a good choice for art lovers.

-You'll spend the night in central Reykjavik.
+After an exciting day of exploring the city, you’ll spend the night in central Reykjavik.

 - Southwest Iceland